jpbarto/aws_autocompliance_workshop/README.md

 - Via the console issue a test event and view the changes reflected in the security group
 - From the SSH session confirm that you can query the AWS API but no other websites

-## implement a Config Rule that ensures all EC2 instances have the egress-sg security group attached
+## Implement a Config Rule that ensures all EC2 instances have mandatory security groups attached
 Part 3:
--
+- Via the console create an IAM policy that will allow a Lambda function to modify EC2 instances
+- Via the console create a role that can be assumed by Lambda and has the policy attached
+- Via the console create a Lambda function with the role and policy to process a Config event and update EC2 instances
+- Via the console create a Config rule which points at the ARN of the Lambda function, configure it to trigger on security group changes or EC2 instance changes
+- Create an EC2 instance that is non-compliant

+**Note**: Config can take up to 10 minutes to notice the creation of the EC2 instance and apply its configuration rules.
+If undesired consider using CloudWatch Events for near real-time operation.

 # Resources